rnheroes/react-native-toastable/README.md

 ```

 ## Usage
-Place Toastable component at the root of your app, and use `showToastable` function to show toast.
+Place `Toastable` component at the root of your app, and use `showToastable` function anywhere in your app to show.
-You can override default children component by passing `renderContent` function to `showToastable` function or directly to `Toastable` component.
-Please see examples below.

-All examples below assume that you have placed `Toastable` component at the root of your app and imported necessary components and functions.
+*All examples below assume that you have placed `Toastable` component at the root of your app and imported necessary components and functions.*
 ### Basic Usage

 ```js